 CASH QUALITIES

 SettingsCash Qualities navigates to a listing of all currently used cash qualities.
 Common qualities include Fit, Normal, Unknown, and Soiled.
-For usage inside Vault Balance, each quality may be assigned a custom name, but it must be equated to quality definitions in OptiCash and OptiVault in order for transactions from those applications to process correctly in OptiVLM – Vault Balance.
+For usage inside Vault Balance, each quality may be assigned a custom name, but it must be equated to quality definitions in OptiCash and OptiVault for transactions from those applications to process correctly in OptiVLM – Vault Balance.